variantstudios/greeleydowntown.com/_signature_events/friday-fest.md

 ### July 29th - Arts Picnic Kickoff w/ Funkinphino

 A big crowd pleaser every year, Funkiphino is set to get the plaza hopping once again to kick off the annual Greeley Arts Picnic.
 This band has become a tradition for the Arts Picnic and we wouldn’t have it any other way.
-Colorado's Funk Sensation, pronounced "Funk-If-I-Know,” is THE most requested group in the region.
+Colorado’s Funk Sensation, pronounced “Funk-If-I-Know,” is THE most requested group in the region.
 We are thrilled to welcome them back again this year!

 ### August 5th - Brothers of the Son

 This six piece band embodies the spirit and emotion of Southern Rock, Colorado Style.
 They strongly identify with the roots of real Country, Rock and Blues.
-Influences such as Lynyrd Skynyrd and The Allman Brothers more drive our twin lead guitars, keys and a rockin' rhythm section which sets the stage for strong vocals.
+Influences such as Lynyrd Skynyrd and The Allman Brothers more drive our twin lead guitars, keys and a rockin’ rhythm section which sets the stage for strong vocals.
 Their performances range from blistering rock to acoustic ballads all played and performed with passion and expertise.

 ### August 12th – Chris Daniels